wesleygomersall/MAS-seq_Variants-UMIs/README.md

+# WIP

 # Mapping Barcodes to Genes with Long-Read Sequencing

-### Jacob Jensen, Beata Meluch, Keenan Raleigh, Dr. Calin Plesa
+### Wesley Gomersall, Mahmoud al Mahmoud, Grace Hach, Dr. Calin Plesa

 --------------------------------------

 ## Overview

 This pipeline extracts paired gene and barcode sequences from long-read sequencing data produced from gene shuffling/protein engineering experiments in the Plesa Lab at the University of Oregon Knight Campus.
-It is designed to work with data from both Oxford Nanopore and PacBio sequencing platforms.
+It is designed to work with data from PacBio sequencing platform.

 ## Input Files